12lolo/12lolo/README.md

 The fact that you are reading this I find very surprising, considering I have no friends and negative social skills.

-You must be one of my classmates who got bored and started wandering around on your computer doing absolutely fuck zero.
+You must be one of my classmates who got bored and started wandering around on your computer doing absolutely nothing.

 If you are not one of my classmates then I am sorry to dissapoint, here you won't find anything interesting.